dojo/docs/dojox/mvc/StatefulModel.rst

 * :ref:`StatefulModel.reset <dojox/mvc/StatefulModel>`

-Resets this data model values to its original state.
-Structural changes to the data model (such as adds or removes)are not restored.
+Resets this data model's values to its original state.
+Structural changes to the data model (such as adds or removes) are not restored.

-* :ref:`dojox.mvc.StatefulModel.commit <dojox/mvc/StatefulModel>`
+* :ref:`StatefulModel.commit <dojox/mvc/StatefulModel>`

 Commits this data model:
 Saves the current state such that a subsequent reset will not undo any prior changes.